Q: I’m interested in an M.S. in Criminology and Criminal Justice. What should I do next?

 Q: What deadlines should I keep in mind?

-A: Submit your application by March 15 for the Graduate Committee to consider it as a funding priority.
-Per The University of Alabama Graduate School, CCJ will accept applications until June 15 although funding will be allocated to those who submit by March 15.
+A: Submit your application by November 15 for the Graduate Committee to consider it as a funding priority.
+Applications will not be considered after February 15.

 Q: What is a graduate teaching assistantship and how much does it pay?